D4-project/d4-website/_posts/2019-09-25-maltrail-integration.md

 | Maltrail server | 127.0.0.1 | 8338 | 8338 |
 |---|---|---|---|

-This VM already contains all the needed D4 components, that we will now configure to set up a full D4-PassiveDNS chain.
+This VM already contains all the needed D4 and Maltrail components, that we will now configure to set up a full **Maltrail over D4** chain.

 For testing purpose (generate HTTP traffic inside the guest VM for maltrail to do its job), we will use SSH as a SOCKS5 proxy.
 Fire up the VM and use a